News · Cataract surgery · Updated May 2026

 Item Typical UK private fee (per eye) Notes

-For a deeper breakdown of related ocular procedure pricing in the UK in 2026, see our guide to private cataract surgery cost in the UK.
+For a deeper breakdown of related ocular procedure pricing in the UK in 2026, see our guide to private cataract surgery cost.

 Other reasons vision can be cloudy years after cataract surgery